 Here is a thread on a forum from someone contacted by Prime Location Services where three other people said they had received similar letters.

 Who is Global Debt Recovery?

-So Prime Locations Services main work is in relation to debts and they have links to Global Debt Recovery who is a debt collector.
+So Reunite and Prime Locations Services both have links to Global Debt Recovery, who is a debt collector.

 It would be a good idea to keep an eye on your credit records for the next year or so.
 Luckily this can now be done for free, see Check your credit record for details.
 You are looking for any debts that have just appeared that you don’t recognise.
-This isn’t likely to happen, but it is possible, so it’s good to be sure.
+This isn’t likely to happen but it’s good to be sure.

 But don’t ignore a letter from Global Debt Recovery

 If you get a letter from Global Debt Recovery about a debt, that shouldn’t be ignored.

 If you don’t recognise the debt, send them a Prove It letter.

 A debt that seems to be more than six years old may be “statute barred”.